 I-2-4-40.Administrative Res Judicata

 This section explains administrative res judicata as it applies to decisions under the Social Security Act (Act).
 When a prior determination or decision with respect to the same party, facts, and issue(s) has become administratively final, the doctrine of administrative res judicata may be used to dismiss a request for hearing (RH) entirely or to refuse to consider an issue(s) on a subsequent application arising from the same title of the Act.
-The purpose of administrative res judicata is to protect SSA from having to repeatedly consider a claim that has been finally decided.
-See POMS GN 03101.160.
+The purpose of administrative res judicata is to protect the Social Security Administration (SSA) from having to repeatedly consider a claim that has been finally decided.
+See Program Operations Manual System GN 03101.160.

 B. Application of Administrative Res Judicata